Hannah Baxter: Series 1

+Series 2

 For the second season Hannah deals with the challenge of mentoring young escort wannabe Bambi (Ashley Madekwe), while entering against her better judgment a blossoming romance with a man called Alex (Callum Blue), who is unaware what Hannah does for a living.
-Alex, a doctor specialising in anesthesiology, though he is still in training as a registrar, met Hannah at a hotel bar after his interview for a registrar position, having his hotel room paid for by the NHS.
-Hannah, mistakes him for her scheduled client, also named Alex, a MP from the Liberal Democrats.
-Though Hannah is happy with Alex, and the pair care deeply for one another, their relationship is shortly re-established after Alex discovers Hannah's secret life, having walked in on her while she was in the midst of coitus with a young man using a wheelchair (played by David Proud, who has spina bifida).
-Hannah and Alex get back together when she retires as an escort and is hired as a temp, assigned to MH Credit (not to be confused with real life MH Finance, a London based company).
+Alex, a doctor specializing in anesthesiology, though he is still in training as a registrar, met Hannah at a hotel bar after his interview for a registrar position, having his hotel room paid for by the NHS.
+Hannah, mistakes him for her scheduled client, also named Alex, an MP from the Liberal Democrats.
+Though Hannah is happy with Alex, and the pair care deeply for one another, their relationship is shortly re-established after Alex discovers Hannah's secret life, having walked in on her while she was in the midst of sex with a young man using a wheelchair (David Proud).
+Hannah and Alex get back together when she retires as an escort and is hired as a temp, assigned to MH Credit.
 However, when given the ultimatum between him and her work, Hannah eventually is caught returning to sex for money when Alex hires her through Hannah's former agency as a test of character, despite earlier promises to him that she would abandon her life as Belle.

-During the second season, Hannah considers breast augmentation done by her client, David, who is assisted in his office by nurse Elena (played by Lynsey Pow).
-During the second season, Hannah also attends the christening of her baby nephew, officiated by the church's vicar (played by Jonathan Battersby).

 With the support of Ben and Bambi, Hannah writes and publishes a memoir of her adventures and life as London call girl at the end of the series, where she – under disguise – remarks to an interviewer on television that she had once been in love, referring to Alex.